guido57/IReye/README.md

 ### Overview
 With a Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen, you can connect to it to:

-issue IR commands to a TV or similar
+-issue IR commands to a TV or similar

-view the USB camera connected to the PI
+-view the USB camera connected to the PI

-listen from the USB microphone connected to the PI
+-listen from the USB microphone connected to the PI

 LIBRARIES

-The uv4l software platform, with uv4l web and streaming servers run in the PI.
+-The uv4l software platform, with uv4l web and streaming servers run in the PI.

-The lirc libray is installed on the PI.
+-The lirc libray is installed on the PI.

-See the logic diagram below also.
+-See the logic diagram below also.

 ### Prepare your Raspberry
 0. I used a [Raspberry PI 3 Model B Scheda madre CPU 1.2 GHz Quad Core, 1 GB RAM](https://www.amazon.it/gp/product/B01CD5VC92/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) bought at Amazon